apache/nuttx/boards/z80/ez80/z20x/README.txt

     NOTES:

     1. UNVERIFIED!
 I doubt that the nsh_flash program will fit into the smaller FLASH memory of the eZ80F92 part.
-See discusssion under "Memory Constraints" above.
+See discussion under "Memory Constraints" above.

+       The nsh_ram configuration, of course, depends on the sdboot bootloader to load that program into RAM.

     2. The two configurations different only in that one builds for execution entirely from FLASH and the other for execution entirely